 This document is structured as described in the following.
-Section 3 describes the architecture for the common iFLEX framework, including context, functional and information views, and interoperability, security and privacy perspectives.
+Section 3 describes the architecture for the common iFLEX framework, including context, functional, information and deployment views, and interoperability, security and privacy perspectives.
 Section 4 describes the applications of iFLEX Assistants both for households and for a building community.
 Finally, section 5 concludes the work.